PalAditya/GoTasks/README.md

     - Dashboard View (Json present in src):
     ![Status](https://user-images.githubusercontent.com/25523604/133895142-ae09a8fc-a891-4f8c-8ec0-35917a79b6b8.png)
     ![Latencies](https://user-images.githubusercontent.com/25523604/133895182-cceb8868-4213-46c8-b095-c620f22781bd.png)
     - Unit tests have been added for the `apis` package with `> 50%` coverage.
-Started working on the DB interactions too but it will take a bit more effort to mock them out
+Started working on the DB interactions too but it will take a bit more effort to mock them out (and maybe refractor to provide a better dependency injection)

 ## Assumptions